murgancovka/task_manager/README.md

 # Configurate

+ Firstly install bundle

+    bundle install

- To play with blog just
+ To play with task manager just write

     rake db:migrate

-  This command will generates two tables
+  This command will generates tables

   Then create some records

     rake db:seed

-  And install bundle

-    bundle install

   Then just

     rails s

-  And you can login as test@estof.net with password 123456

 # What you can do?